Signing up a new user

 Creating your Upspin directory

-the administrator to add your username to the store’s Writers group.
+make sure to ask the administrator to add your user name to the server’s

 With the servers running and granting you access permission, and with your

-To prove that your Upspin tree was created successfully, try copying a file to
+To prove that your user root was created successfully, try copying a file to

 upspin cp command: